Congressional Student Competitions

 Internship Opportunities

-I am pleased to offer many talented young people an opportunity to participate in public service as interns in both my Washington, D.C. and district offices.
-Interns learn how government works by researching legislation, attending meetings, and assisting me with constituent casework and inquiries.
-If you are a college student or recent graduate interested in interning with one of my offices, you can learn more and apply here.
+I am pleased to offer many talented young people an opportunity to learn more about public service with internships in both my Washington, D.C. and district offices.
+Interns learn how government works by researching legislation, drafting correspondence, assisting with constituent casework, helping staff meetings and congressional hearings, and more.

 Service Academy Nominations